In June 2013, Prime Minister Recep Tayyip Erdogan announced that Turkey was under threat.

 "So glad [Goldberg] wrote about online feminist toxicity in The Nation.
 So many of us are scared to talk about it," tweeted feminist writer Jill Filipovic, who, like Goldberg and others cited in the piece, has a mainstream media platform where she can talk about it regularly.

 As I have written, the mainstream media is no different than social media in its callousness and cruelty, and in many ways it is worse because of its perceived legitimacy.
 In the last few months, mainstream authors have bullied a cancer patient, inspired a transgender woman to commit suicide, and argued that violence against black men is justified.
 The prestige of old media gives bigoted ranting respectability, recusing the author from consequence.

 Social media is viewed by gatekeepers as simultaneously worthless and a serious threat.
 Balancing these opposing views requires a hypocrisy that can be facilitated only by the assurance of power.

 Gatekeepers to mainstream feminist venues, like Jezebel founder Anna Holmes, proclaim that tweeting is not really activism.
 In contrast, the women behind hashtag activism argue that Twitter is one of the few outlets they have in a world that denies them opportunities.

 "Twitter hashtags happen because the chances of getting real contact and effective representation from our 'leaders' is non-existent," notes writer and activist Sydette, who tweets as "Black Amazon".
 Her statement mirrors those of activists around the world who use Twitter to oppose repressive governments.

 Rhetoric is not the same as action.
-But it is the disparate nature of repressive foreign dictatorships and the comparatively open media environment of the US that make the similarity in rhetoric so striking.
+But it is the disparate nature of repressive foreign dictatorships and the comparatively open media environment of the United States that make the similarity in rhetoric so striking.